Direct Mail: Marketing Ethnocultural Diversity

 Marketers are missing out on two huge segments of the Canadian population—landed immigrants and visible minorities.
 According to Statistic Canada’s 2016 census, 22 percent of Canadians are now visible minorities, and 21 percent report that they once were a landed immigrant or permanent resident.

-The Canadian Marketing Blog suggests that marketers assume that these populations will be socialized by mass media, but it can actually take seven years or more for a new immigrant to pay attention to mass media.
+The Canadian Marketing Association suggests that marketers assume that these populations will be socialized by mass media, but it can actually take seven years or more for a new immigrant to pay attention to mass media.
 By that time, their brand loyalties may be set.
 If you can’t reach someone through mass media, direct mail is the perfect way to ensure your message gets through their door.

 If not, the “lost generation” effect takes over.
 When first-generation immigrants are unaware of your brand, location, or products, they do not guide their children, or other newcomers, to your company.
 For example, many immigrants will vacation at well-known locations in the United States, like Disney World and New York City.
 They simply aren’t aware of their vacation options in Canada.